CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 ![Cypress error that there is no provided store](./images/2-3-redux-not-hooked-up.png)

-This error is because we haven't hooked up our application to a Redux store.
+This is the same error we saw in our Jest tests when our component wasn't hooked up to a Redux store.
+But this is in our real application code now, so we _do_ want to hook it up.
 Let's do that now, in `App.js`:

 ```diff
 +import {Provider} from 'react-redux';